Historiography of the United States: Civil War

 The Civil War has generated an unusually large historiography.
 In terms of controversy, historians have long debated the causes of the war, and the relative importance given to nationalism and sectionalism, slavery, and economic issues.
 Nationalism dominated historiography from the late 19th century and the 1920s, especially as reflected in the work of James Ford Rhodes.
 In the 1920s, the Beardian school Identified an inevitable conflict between the plantation-based South and the industrial Northeast.
 When the agrarian Midwest sided with the Northeast, war resulted.
 In the 1930s, numerous arguments were made that the war was not inevitable, that was caused by a failure of the political system to reach a compromise.

-Since the 1960s, the emphasis has been very largely on slavery as the cause of the Civil War, with the anti-slavery element in the South committed to blocking the expansion of the slave system because it violated the rights of free white farmers and workers.
+Since the 1960s, the emphasis has been very largely on slavery as the cause of the Civil War, with the anti-slavery element in the North committed to blocking the expansion of the slave system because it violated the rights of free white farmers and workers.
 Southerners responded to this as an intolerable attack on their honor, their economic needs for expansion, and the constitutional states' rights.

 Lost Cause of the Confederacy

 The Lost Cause is a collection of popular myths, strongest in the white South, which endorse the virtues of the antebellum South and embodied a view of the Civil War as an honorable struggle to maintain those virtues while downplaying the actual role of slavery.
 The Lost Cause was widely taught in schools across the South.
-In the late 19th century became a key part of the reconciliation process between North and South around 1900, thereby reuniting the white South with the mainstream national interest.
-The Lost Cause became the main way that White Southerners commemorated the war.
+In the late 19th century it became a key part of the reconciliation process between North and South, thereby reuniting the white South with the mainstream national interest.
+The Lost Cause became the main way that white Southerners commemorated the war.
 The United Daughters of the Confederacy by 1900 became the major organization promoting the Lost Cause.
 Historian Caroline E. Janney states:

 Providing a sense of relief to white Southerners who feared being dishonored by defeat, the Lost Cause was largely accepted in the years following the war by white Americans who found it to be a useful tool in reconciling North and South.

 The Lost Cause belief has several historically inaccurate elements.
 These include claiming that the reason the Confederacy started the Civil War was to defend state's rights rather than to preserve slavery, or claiming that slavery was benevolent, rather than cruel.